mirix/approaches-to-diarisation/README.md

 2. Computes all-versus-all consine distance matrices from the TitaNet embeddings with scipy (this code chunk in particular is so ugly and inefficient that would make van Rossum cry).

 3. Dimensionality reduction of the distance matrices with [UMAP](https://github.com/lmcinnes/umap).
+Even in cases where dimensionality reduction is not strictly required, I have observed that HDBSCAN works better with UMAP embeddings that it does on raw data.

 4. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).

 5. The new script reclusters short sentences using the clusters of long sentences as reference.
 This works surprisingly well (better than HDBSCAN's approximate_predict).

 6. Interactive 3D plots with [plotly](https://github.com/plotly/plotly.py) and saves the diarised SRT files.
-Note that even though we are using only 3 dimensions for plotting, more are employed for the actual clustering.
+Note that even though we are using only 3 dimensions for plotting, more (50 or as many as possible) are employed for the actual clustering.

 Script 2 was tested on Python 3.8.16: